-Load charged storage batteries so their liquid won't spill.
+Load charged storage batteries so the liquid will not spill.
 Keep them right side up.
-Make sure other cargo won't fall against or short circuit them.
+Make sure other cargo will not fall against or short circuit them.
 Never load corrosive liquids next to or above:

-Division 1.4 (Explosives C).
+- Division 1.4 (Explosives C)

-Division 4.1 (Flammable Solids).
+- Division 4.1 (Flammable Solids)

-Division 4.3 (Dangerous When Wet).
+- Division 4.3 (Dangerous When Wet)

-Class 5 (Oxidizers).
+- Class 5 (Oxidizers)

-Division 2.3, Zone B (Poisonous Gases).

-Never load corrosive liquids with:
+- Division 2.3, Zone B (Poisonous Gases) Never load corrosive liquids with:

-Division 1.1 or 1.2..
+- Division 1.1 or 1.2

-Division 1.2 or 1.3).
+- Division 1.2 or 1.3

-Division 1.5 (Blasting Agents).
+- Division 1.5 (Blasting Agents)

-Division 2.3, Zone A (Poisonous Gases).
+- Division 2.3, Zone A (Poisonous Gases)

-Division 4.2 (Spontaneously Combustible Materials).
+- Division 4.2 (Spontaneously Combustible Materials)

-Division 6.1, PGI, Zone A (Poison Liquids).
+- Division 6.1, PGI, Zone A (Poison Liquids)

-Class 2 (Compressed Gases) Including Cryogenic Liquids.
-If your vehicle doesn't have racks to hold cylinders, the cargo space floor must be flat.
+Class 2 (Compressed Gases) Including Cryogenic Liquids - If your vehicle does not have racks to hold cylinders, the cargo space floor must be flat.
 The cylinders must be:

-Held upright.

-In racks attached to the vehicle or in boxes that will keep them from turning over.
+- Held upright. - In racks attached to the vehicle or in boxes that will keep them from turning over.